ziontee113/mynvimconfig/wiki/StackOverflowPlugin.md

 # Stack Overflow Plugin for Neovim

+#### Deadline:
+- 23:59 Tuesday May 10th 2022.

 #### Features:

-- Getting answers from Stack Overflow in Neovim.
+- From User Input, the plugin get the answers from Stack Overflow API, then display those answers in Neovim.

 @startuml
-left to right direction
-actor "User" as user
-actor "API" as api
-rectangle {
-  usecase "Ask Question" as askQuestion usecase "Get Answers" as getAnswers user -- askQuestion askQuestion ..> getAnswers : <<includes>> getAnswers -- api usecase "Read Answer" as readAnswer user -- readAnswer
-}
+start
+:User Input
+Question;
+:API Request;
+:Display Answer;
+end
 @enduml